GreenScheduler/cats/docs/source/contributing.rst

 Making a new release
 ^^^^^^^^^^^^^^^^^^^^

-Those of us with commit access to the main CATS repository on GitHub are able to generate a new release and publish this to PyPi.
+Those of us with commit access to the main CATS repository on GitHub are able to generate a new release and publish this to PyPI.
 This should be discussed ahead of time (via a PR changing the version string, see 1 below) and once broad agreement is in place a release can be created as follows:

  1. Merge a pull request onto main that updates the CATS version number ``__version__`` in ``__init__.py`` and adds any release notes / key changes to the documentation.
 We use a "major.minor.patch" semantic versioning scheme; for bug fixes etc. bump the patch number, for significant new features bump the minor version number, for changes that break previous behavior update the major version number.